About and value

-Initiated in 2015, the Foundation Scholars program supports students who have demonstrated personal resilience and outstanding academic performance despite economic and other hardships.
+Since 2015, the Foundation Scholars program has supported students who demonstrate personal resilience and outstanding academic performance in spite of economic and other hardships.
 Students receiving the award become part of a community of scholars who support each other and work toward common goals.

-- 3.7+ cumulative GPA on a 4-point scale at end of junior year.
+- 3.7+ weighted cumulative GPA at the time of admission

 - Have verified financial need based on one or more of the following criteria:

-- Student eligible for the Federal Free or Reduced Price Lunch program (FRPL).
+- Student is enrolled in or eligible to participate in the Federal Free or Reduced Price Lunch program (FRPL)

 In the first two entering classes of Foundation Scholars, the average high school GPA of recipients is 4.0.
 Many of the Foundation Scholars were high school valedictorians or salutatorians.
-The average GPA at WMU is 3.8.
+The average GPA of Foundation Scholars at WMU is 3.8.